losrobbos/github-flow-guide/GIT_WORKFLOW.github.md

 - All conflicts resolved
   - Now after you done "Commit merge" in the editor, you will get back to the pull request
-  - You should be able to merge the branch now into master
+  - You should be able to merge the branch now into main
   - The green button "Merge" should appear
   - Perform the merge

 DONE!
 Congratulations!

-#### Update local master
+#### Update local main

-Go into your terminal and update your local master, so it has the remote changes:
+Go into your terminal and update your local main, so it has the remote changes:
 ```
-git checkout master
+git checkout main
 git pull
 ```